azagniotov/stubby4j/README.md

 ### Quick start example

-This section explains how to get stubby4j up and running using a very simple example "Hello, World", without building the JAR locally.
+This section explains how to get stubby4j up and running using a very simple example "Hello, World", without building stubby4j from source locally using Gradle.

 ##### Minimum system requirements

-* Oracle JRE 1.6 (OpenJDK JRE has not been tested)
+* Oracle JRE 1.6 (stubby4j archives hosted on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cstubby4j) were built using the latter JRE)

 ##### Setup